 After a serious bout of hepatitis in 1959 Judy made a strong recovery and resumed her touring schedule but with some very mixed performances.
 In 1961, at the age of 39, she appeared in her first movie for seven years.
 In 'Judgment at Nuremberg' she had a testing role as the survivor of a concentration camp.
 She gave a riveting and poignant performance and she received another Oscar nomination for Best Supporting Actress.
 In the same year she had another major triumph, this time on the concert platform of the Carnegie Hall.

-Judy continued to make headlines for the rest of her life, but often for the wrong reasons, as her constant battle with alcohol and drugs made headlines wherever she went.
+Judy continued to make headlines for the rest of her life, but often for the wrong reasons, as her constant battle with alcohol and drugs, made headlines wherever she went.
+Stars today make headlines for going to rehab to deal with their drug and alcohol problems.
+Rehabs in Los Angeles CA or New York NY may have helped Judy overcome her destructive addictions.

 She made just two more movie appearances, in 1962 as a teacher of a mentally challenged pupil in 'A Child Is Waiting' and the following year in the aptly named British film 'I Could Go on Singing' which only came alive when Judy was, in fact, singing.